martinchernyavskiy/Notes/CS/Algorithms/CS577/Discrete Maths/Lecture/Day 2&3.md

 - Graph Traversal
 	- visit all vertices and edges reachable from a given vertex v
 		- breadth/depth first search
-- BFS: queue, iterative,
+- BFS: queue, iterative,  non-tree edges with difference in level at most 1
-- DFS: stack, recursive
+- DFS: stack, recursive,

 ### Divide & Conquer
 ?